steffaru/udacity-coffee-shop-project/backend/README.md

     - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

 ### Implement The Server ♀️🤹‍

-There are `@TODO` comments throughout the `./backend/src`.
-We recommend tackling the files in order and from top to bottom:

 1. `./src/auth/auth.py`
 2. `./src/api.py`